Notes on the MK4, MK4S and MMU3

 My dry box with the buffer on the side.
 Keeps tubes to the buffer short.
 Direction thru the buffer follows the curve of the filament coming off the spool.

 Tube entry into the enclosure.
 High to reduce the bends and a slot to allow flex and adjustment in the tubes.
+My need to access the back of the MMU has been reduced with the MMU3 changes.

 Other